devilspunchbowl/pdsnd_github/README.md

 ### Files used
 Python Script: bikeshare_2.py

+The data files chicago.csv, new_york_city.csv and washington.csv are not uploaded because they are too big

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.